Sautéed Vegetables make the perfect quick side dish. They are so flavorful and come together in no time.

 What To Serve With Sauteed Vegetables

-Sauteed vegetables go good with:
+Sauteed vegetables go well with:

 - 5 oz Brussel sprouts, about 10 Brussel sprouts stalk trimmed and cut lengthwise in half